josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

 ### 1. **Threat Inflation Culture**
 Institutions are punished for under-reacting and rarely punished for over-reacting.
 Men’s threat claims plug directly into this risk-averse circuitry.

+This depletes real resources in real time, further entrenching the violence of misogyny.

 ### 2. **Gendered Interpretability Bias**
 Women’s refusal is culturally misread as: